Building a modern marketing data warehouse

 The SaaS black box vs. a custom setup

-The benefits of a custom setup are, conversely, more control over the data andthe model and a far larger potential for customisations.
+The benefits of a custom setup are more control over the data and the model, and a far larger potential for customisations.
 Unless you have a really strong in-house team you will most likely pay more for consultants, but less for licenses.

 If you go for a custom solution you need to make a few important decisions when it comes to data fetching.
-Generally speaking there are three different ways to go.
-You can either build your own connectors, buy a license for a third party tool (such as Supermetrics or Funnel.io), or rely on connectors built by someone else (for example your agency).
+Generally speaking, there are three different ways to go.
+You can build your own connectors, buy a license for a third-party tool (such as Supermetrics or Funnel.io), or rely on connectors built by someone else (for example your agency).

-Develop own connectors – The most time consuming option, but also most flexible.
-This allows for maximal customisation.
-In addition, in the long run this could also be the cheapest alternative, especially if you have developers in-house.
-When considering this option, think about the overall number of connectors you will need to build and, importantly, how you will handle the ongoing maintenance as APIs get updated across all the platforms you integrate with.
+- Develop own connectors – The most time-consuming option, but also most flexible, allowing for maximal customisation.
+In the long run, this could be the cheapest alternative, especially if you have developers in-house.
+Think about the overall number of connectors you need to build and how you will handle the ongoing maintenance as APIs get updated across all the platforms you integrate with.

-Funnel.io – If your purpose for funnel.io is mostly the connectors, it is an expensive solution.
-Funnel’s strengths lie in its data blending capabilities.
-Though important to note that the blending happens behind the scenes.
-The output is accessible in many different formats (for example pushed to a BigQuery-project) however you lose a lot of insights intoto how the data is joined.
-In addition, the data cannot be re-used for other use purposes such as audience segmentation or activation since the data is not provided at a granular enough level.
+- Funnel.io – If your purpose for Funnel.io is mostly the connectors, it’s an expensive solution.
+Funnel’s strengths lie in its data blending capabilities, though it’s important to note that the blending happens behind the scenes.
+The output is accessible in many different formats (for example, pushed to a BigQuery-project), but you lose insights into how the data is joined and it can’t be re-used for other purposes such as audience segmentation or activation.
+The data isn’t provided at a granular enough level.

-Supermetrics – Similar to Funnel.io, but more cost-effective as it does not offer the blending possibilities.
-If the main purpose is to pull data and do the blending yourself it could definitely be a good start or a complement to connectors that you build yourself.
+- Supermetrics – Similar to Funnel.io, but more cost-effective as it doesn’t offer the blending possibilities.
+If the main purpose is to pull data and do the blending yourself it could definitely be a good starting point or a complement to connectors that you build yourself.

-Rely on connectors built by someone else (for example you agency) – Important questions to consider here are where the data is stored, how much access you have to it, what SLAs are in place, and what the total long term cost is.
+- Rely on connectors built by someone else (for example, your agency) – The key questions to consider here are where the data is stored, how much access you have to it, what SLAs are in place, and what the total long term cost is going to be.

 What model to choose?